- are short-term opportunities lasting from a few months to several years

 - academic seminars to develop frameworks and apply theory

 - in-depth research and analysis of a particular issue area

 - a broad curriculum of skills development which may include leadership, community organizing, public speaking, grant writing, and media relations

 Most fellowship programs provide a living allowance or stipend, yet it is not typically comparable to the salary of a full-time job.
 Financial compensation can vary greatly with stipends ranging from $10,000 to up to $25,000 for a 9-12 month program.
 Other incentives may be provided to fellows such as healthcare coverage, student loan repayment assistance, and housing stipends.

 Although eligibility requirements vary with the fellowship, most programs look for:

 - demonstrated leadership and potential for continued leadership

 Applications can be extensive and often include a resume, transcript, letters of recommendation and writing sample.
 Depending on the fellowship, there may be additional application materials required as well.

-In addition, the application to most programs includes an interview, either a series of individual interviews, a single panel interview, or situational group interviews in which candidates work together to devise responses to a problem or question.
+Additionally, the application process for most programs includes an interview which may be a series of individual interviews, a single panel interview, or situational group interviews in which candidates work together to devise responses to a problem or question.